 Lian was featured on the Hector Zazou & Harold Budd album “Glyph” (Crammed Disc Records), and her contribution, “And She Stepped Aside” was a popular favorite on “Morning Becomes Eclectic” on Los Angeles radio station KCRW.
 She also vocally guested and composed for the 2001 release KiF by David Fiuczynski & Rufus Cappadocia, and wrote and performed on the 1999 David Manley release Deep PM.

 Lian is a renaissance woman and entrepreneur who has pursued many creative endeavors.
 Her current creative focus is on completing her first CD release.
 She is also the CEO of BASSBOSS, a high-performance loudspeaker company based in Austin, TX.
-She is former Chair of the Boards of Dub Academy and Anthropos Arts, two Austin, TX non-profits that provide free music instruction and mentorship to under-served middle and high school students.
+She is Chair of the Board of Beyond the Grade and Anthropos Arts, two Austin, TX non-profits that provide free music instruction and mentorship to under-served middle and high school students.
 Lian has also had a career in graphic design and as well as a passion for travel photography.

 Lian has been an award-winning actress, who’s starring debut in “Longshot”, a pioneering feature length video “mockumentary” which she co-wrote, was shown on PBS nationwide, selected as the outstanding Film of the Year at the London Film Festival, and won the Grand Prize, Montbéliard Festival, France and the Prize Publique, Montreal Video Festival.
 The Village Voice opined that “the most compelling aspect is the leading performer, Lian Amber… while the facts may be invented, the self that Amber exhibits for the camera is unmistakably her own.”